sachinchoolur/lightslider/README.md

 ### sachi77n@gmail.com ###
 Email me if you have any questions or feedbacks regarding lightslider or [lightGallery](https://github.com/sachinchoolur/lightGallery)

+If you like lightSlider support me by staring this repository or tweet about this project.

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/sachinchoolur/lightslider/trend.png)](https://bitdeli.com/free "Bitdeli Badge")